alexpineda/titan-reactor/README.md

 Replay data is not shared or transmitted by Titan Reactor.
 However, you may explicitly grant a plugin permission to access replay information for its own functionality.

+### Donations

+If you use this software, please donate (one time) to the [MS Society](https://mssociety.ca/).
+If donating to that particular charity is not possible, please try and donate to a medical oriented charity of your choosing.

 ### Development Installation

 _Using node 16 and yarn 1.x_